 My first choice would be to use Swellegant products in much the same manner as I have instructed you to use it on brass or anything else.
 FIRST: Lay down a metal coat and let it cure, if you just want the look of metal.
 OR: if you would like to raise patina, add some Swellegant patina to *wet* metal coat (don't let it dry if you want patina, just put it right on top, dripping it from a sponge).

-We still carry some Swellegant basics here at B'sue Boutiques, but if you would like to see a more complete line or buy Swellegant in kits, visit Christi here: Swellegant at christifriesen.com
+We carry many Swellegant basics here at B'sue Boutiques, but if you would like to see a more complete line or buy Swellegant in kits, visit Christi here: Swellegant at christifriesen.com

-Other products you might like to try using would be the Ranger-Vintaj inks, the new Testor Acrylic paints, alcohol inks, or Gilder's Paste made into a thick paint by chopping it up and adding a few drops of mineral spirits.
+Other products you might like to try using would be the new Testor Acrylic paints, alcohol inks, or Gilder's Paste made into a thick paint by chopping it up and adding a few drops of mineral spirits.
 Leafing pens and spray paint will also be successful.
 The newest Testor Enamel Paint markers if you can find them work GREAT if you want a hint of enamel-look on your pretty pieces......that works over plated as well as raw pewter.

 Be sure to seal all of your cured, paint/ink/patina'd pewter pieces with matte sealant.
 I recommend Swellegant Clear Coat or matte spray lacquer.
 If you use resin, you will probably get the look of enamel, so keep that in mind.
 Use a good two-part resin product and avoid Diamond Glaze, in this case.
 Diamond Glaze sometimes reacts to plated finishes, creating unsightly bluing.
-At this time I have not tried the UV light resins on this product, but I'll report my findings when I do.
-Til then, if you try them, you're on your own!
+Magic Glos UV resin is AWESOME!!
+I love it for a quick resin top on this product.

 The pieces least likely to show any streaking at all would be the ones with a great deal of texture, such as filigree.